 Heidelberg University owes its high international visibility to its high-quality branding and its long-term research partnerships with institutions from all over the world.
 In particular, Heidelberg University has established four centers abroad, which - together with their related research hubs in Heidelberg - are the institutional bridges connecting the University to its strategic focus regions: Heidelberg Center Latin America (HCLA) in Santiago de Chile, Heidelberg University Association in New York City, Heidelberg Centre South Asia (HCSA) in New Delhi and Heidelberg University Office Kyoto (HUOK).
-27 institutional partnerships with universities all over the world, exchange arrangements with about 480 international university Consortium HeKKSaGOn, the 4EU+ European University Alliance, the League of European Research Universities (LERU) and the Coimbra Group underscore the strength of Ruperto Carola's international ties.
+27 institutional partnerships with universities all over the world, exchange arrangements with about 480 international universities, and the University's membership in networks such as the German-Japanese University Consortium HeKKSaGOn, the 4EU+ European University Alliance, the League of European Research Universities (LERU) and the Coimbra Group underscore the strength of Ruperto Carola's international ties.
 One important outcome: Almost 30 percent of the University's doctoral candidates and postdoctoral researchers come from abroad.